 There are N consumers, denoted by i.
 There are J banks, denoted by $j \in \mathcal{J}$, where \mathcal{J} is the set of banks in the market.
-The model is static, and we focus on the choice consumers face in a given month.
+The model is static.
 Consumers choose whether to apply for loans of a given amount and term (L_i, T_i) , determined in a previous stage that we do not model.
-Conditional on (L_i, T_i) , contracts are homogeneous and only differ by their monthly payments, which vary across banks due to cost heterogeneity.31 Therefore, consumers shop across banks for the lowest monthly payment.
-The price and bank signing a contract with a consumer are determined as the outcome of an English auction, as in Allen et al. (2018).
-The structure and timing of the model are summarized in Figure A.17.
+For a given (L_i, T_i) , contracts are homogeneous and only differ by their monthly payments, which vary across banks due to cost heterogeneity.
+Therefore, consumers shop across banks for the lowest monthly payment.
+The price and bank signing a contract with a consumer are determined as the outcome of an English auction, as in Allen et al. (2019).
+Figure A.18 summarizes the structure and timing of the model.